Acidanthera: Fragrant Flowers for Late Summer

 Aftercare for Acidanthera

-Acidanthera bulbs are available for pre-order starting in January and are shipped March through early June.
-Put them in your planting list for next spring and find out what you’ve been missing!
-To shop for bulbs, click HERE.
+Acidanthera bulbs are available for pre-order starting in January, and are shipped in spring at the proper planting time for your growing zone.
+To shop for acidanthera bulbs, click HERE.